ruboon-dej/lab1-itcs355/README.md

 azure_trial_metrics/.

 ### Promotion policy
 Promotion of the ML model should be done by the ML engineer or release owner, and not all developers who are capable of training ML models.
-It will be the responsibility of the reviewer to demand proof of a reproducible lineage for the registered model before it is promoted, and these include: Git commit, DVC data version, MLflow run ID, training job ID, container image digest, seed, and validation/test metrics.
+It will be the responsibility of the reviewer to demand proof of a reproducible lineage for the registered model before it is promoted, and these include: Git commit, data version, MLflow run ID, training job ID, container image digest, seed, and validation/test metrics.
 The selected model should have documented evaluation against the candidate configurations and a successful reload check from the model registry.

 ### Reload check
 `reload_check.py` downloaded `itcs355-6688022:2` directly from the registry,